Natsoro/Markdown-exercises/Exercise1.md

 [Webpage in localization](https://google.com/)

-Write "Webpage in localization" between square brackets and paste url (the address of a web page) between round brackets.
+Write "Webpage in localization" between square brackets and paste url (the address of a web page) between round brackets to do external link.

 <!-- Example of link to another file -->

 # How to link to another file?

-It's example of link to another file named "Reference".
+It is example of link to another file named "Reference".

 [Reference](Reference.md)